SabrinaJoner1/Data-Analytics-Portfolio/University Research & Innovation Dashboard Project/Result.md

 <img width="1884" height="686" alt="UOState" src="https://github.com/user-attachments/assets/8e2153b1-4612-4898-9977-44196d2eba75" />

-Then to see just aeronautics and cross-discriplinary output.
+Then, to see just aeronautics and cross-disciplinary output.
 Unselect the other categories on the side of the graph:

 <img width="1880" height="698" alt="UOOutput" src="https://github.com/user-attachments/assets/20e0172b-be2f-4517-ba9e-c012fb90e4be" />